PNC SmartAccess Prepaid Visa Card Review

 You can get the card online or at PNC branches.
 There’s no charge either way.

 As with any prepaid card, the PNC Smart Access Prepaid Visa Card doesn’t require a Chexsystems or credit check.
-Just a simple application with social security number.
+Just a simple application with a social security number.
 An initial minimum load of $25 is required.

 The PNC SmartAccess prepaid card is pretty basic.
 Customers in the PNC network will benefit from no-fee ATM transactions at PNC locations.
 The fees are competitive.
 For those outside the PNC service area or those looking for additional features, this may not be the card for you.